Are you disappointed in yourself or others?

 People in your life fail to do what they promised.
 Or you hope others would do something you have in mind, but they don’t?

 Before we explore the different ways to deal with disappointment, let’s understand why it’s important to manage your disappointment.

 Dealing with Disappointment: Why Is It Important?

-Disappointment is the emotion that most people wants to avoid.
-Some people would rather feel unhappy, sad or overwhelmed with their life than feel disappointed.
+Disappointment is the emotion that most people want to avoid.
+Some people would rather feel unhappy, sad, or overwhelmed with their life than feel disappointed.
 That’s because disappointment is the doorway to many other negative emotions.